 X-ray diffraction techniques and Mössbauer spectroscopy have been used by Bland et al. (2004) to determine the modal mineralogy of Allende, and to quantify the compositional range of the olivine phases.
 In addition, the grain density can be readily estimated from the mode data, and therefore, in combination with the calculated bulk density, the porosity can be determined.
 Notably, from the limited studies performed thus far, the CV3 oxidized subgroup has a greater porosity than the reduced subgroup.
-The modal mineralogy (vol%) of Allende is as follows:
+The modal mineralogy (vol%) and other physical properties of Allende are as follows:

 Fo100 ------------ 23.4

 Fo80 -------------- 15.4